 Another consideration when weighing up whether to live stream to YouTube / Facebook or to use Zoom is access to it.
 In other words, who can watch it?

-With Zoom the access to the service, although more participatory, is restricted to those that have the meeting link and password.
-Access therefore, is given to those with this information.
-This gives greater control over who can view the service but it is perhaps not the same 'open to all' access offered by a live stream.
+With Zoom the access to the service, although more participatory, is restricted to those who have the meeting link and password.
+Access, therefore, is given to those with this information.
+This gives greater control over who can view the service, but it is perhaps not the same 'open to all' access offered by a live stream.

 What's right for you?